Need an EPC in Mile End?

 More Info

 Although improvements to the double glazing can make a difference, the most significant increase is actually really achieved when upgrading from single glazing to doubled glazing.
 If you are modernising from pre 2002 double glazing, this will only show as a modest rise in the energy rating of the property.
-With double glazing the perception is generally sensed by the customer in terms of cosiness from a decrease in draughts.
-Since the EPC doesn’t consider the condition of any specific item, this comfort gain is just not measured.
+With double glazing the perception is generally sensed by the customer in terms of cosiness from a reduction in draughts.
+As the EPC doesn’t consider the condition of any specific item, this comfort gain is just not measured.

 Low Energy Lights